shubhamroy665/Developing-a-Bengali-large-language-model-LLM-/README.md

 ### 6. Linear Classifier

-There we have a Linear Layer and a Softmax Layer.
+There we have a Softmax Layer.
 The output size of equal to the vocab size where the softmax classifier maximizes the probability of the next work to come and depress others.
 After training, during inference time, we use different decoding techniques like greedy decoding or beam search.

 ## Implementing transformer from Scratch